Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 Now here’s the kicker.
 This dependence on the language and family inherits.

-For a normal inherited CSS property3, if the parent has a computed value of 16px,
+For a normal inherited CSS property, if the parent has a computed value of 16px

 Where the parent got that computed value from doesn’t matter.